 On this page

 Do you work in a parent participation childcare centre (ouderparticipatiecrèche, opc)?
-The Dutch Childcare Provisions Act (Wet Kinderopvang) will also apply to childcare facilities where parents take responsiblity to look after the children themselves.
-This means the quality requirements for childcare quality will be applicable to parent participation childcare.
+The Dutch Childcare Provisions Act (Wet Kinderopvang) also applies to childcare facilities where parents take responsiblity to look after the children themselves.
+This means the quality requirements for childcare quality are also applicable to parent participation childcare.

 There are 2 demands in the Childcare Provisions Act that an opc does not have to conform to: